frdel/agent-zero/docs/usage.md

 ![](res/physics.png)
 ![](res/physics-2.png)

-## Prompt Engineering
-Effective prompt engineering is crucial for getting the most out of Agent Zero.
-Here are some tips and techniques:

-* **Be Clear and Specific:** Clearly state your desired outcome.
-The more specific you are, the better Agent Zero can understand and fulfill your request.
-Avoid vague or ambiguous language.
-* **Provide Context:** If necessary, provide background information or context to help the agent understand the task better.
-This might include relevant details, constraints, or desired format for the response.
-* **Break Down Complex Tasks:**  For complex tasks, break them down into smaller, more manageable sub-tasks.
-This makes it easier for the agent to reason through the problem and generate a solution.
-* **Iterative Refinement:** Don't expect perfect results on the first try.
-Experiment with different prompts, refine your instructions based on the agent's responses, and iterate until you achieve the desired outcome.
-* **System-Level Instructions:** A custom prompts directory changes the agent's overall behavior.
-You can copy the default files and modify them to give the agent specific instructions, biases, or constraints.
-The same goes for the tool files, that you can modify to give the agent specific instructions, biases, or constraints for each tool.
-See (architecture.md#prompts) for more information.

 ## Agent Behavior
 * **System Prompt:**  The core of Agent Zero's behavior is defined in the system prompt.
 Experiment with different system prompts to customize the agent's personality, biases, and reasoning approach.
 * **Prompts Directory:** The `prompts` directory contains various prompt templates used by the framework.
 You can modify these templates to customize the agent's communication style, instructions, and responses.
 See [Prompt Customization](architecture.md#custom-prompts) for more information.
-* **Creating New Tools and Instructions:** Extend Agent Zero's capabilities with custom tools and instructions.
+* **Creating New Tools and Instruments:** Extend Agent Zero's capabilities with custom tools and instruments.
 This allows you to add new features, modify existing behavior, and integrate with other systems.
+See [Adding Tools](architecture.md#adding-tools) and [Adding Instruments](architecture.md#adding-instruments) for more information.

 ## Using Agent Zero on your mobile device
 To access the Agent Zero Web UI from other devices on your network and run it on all hosts, such as your smartphones or tablets: